jack-javana/KAL-OS/README.md

 This helps you to write your own OC.
 Main goal to give you small well-commended features that you can reuse in your OC.
 Currently all tasks work in kernel mode.
+This fork of Ars Boretskii OC created for fun and meme for discord server.

 ### Content